amoAHCP/vxms/vxms-rest/README.md

 ```
 ## basic usage
 The vxms-rest module provides a non-blocking (with the option of blocking usage), fluent API to build a REST response.
-You can annotate any public method with Jax-RS annotations and add the "org.jacpfx.vertx.rest.response.RestHandler" class to the method signature to build the response.
+You can annotate any public method with Jax-RS annotations and add the "RestHandler" class to the method signature to build the response.
 All methods must not have a return value, the response will be returned through the "RestHandler" API. **Each request must be ended, either by calling "execute()" or "end()"**, otherwise the http response will not be ended.
 The idea in vxms is, to model your response using the fluent API.
 Vxms provides a best practice of how to define a repose and to handle errors.